Steyr AUG: Engineering

-The quick-change barrel used in the AUG is cold hammer-forged for increased precision and durability, its bore, chamber and certain components of the gas system are chrome-plated (currently nitride on US market rifles).
+The quick-change barrel used in the AUG is cold hammer-forged for increased precision and durability; its bore, chamber and certain components of the gas system are chrome-plated (currently nitride on US market rifles).
 The standard rifle-length barrel features 6 right-hand grooves and a rifling twist rate of 228 mm (1:9 in).
-An external sleeve is shrunk on to the barrel and carries the gas port and cylinder, gas valve and forward grip hinge jaw.
+An external sleeve is shrunk onto the barrel and carries the gas port and cylinder, gas valve and forward grip hinge jaw.
 There is a short cylinder which contains a piston and its associated return spring.
-The barrel locks into a steel insert inside the receiver through a system of eight lugs arranged around the chamber end and is equipped with a folding vertical grip that helps to pivot and withdraw the barrel during barrel changes.
+The barrel locks into a steel insert inside the receiver through a system of eight lugs arranged around the chamber end, and is equipped with a folding vertical grip that helps to pivot and withdraw the barrel during barrel changes.
 The most compact of the barrels has a fixed vertical grip.

 The receiver housing is a steel-reinforced aluminium extrusion finished with a baked enamel coating.
 It holds the steel bearings for the barrel lugs and the guide rods.
 The non-reciprocating plastic cocking handle works in a slot on the left side of the receiver and is connected to the bolt carrier's left guide rod.
 The cocking handle has a forward assist feature—alternatively called a "silent cocking device"—allowing the user to fully push the bolt home without racking the charging handle.
 A bolt hold-open device locks the bolt carrier back after the last round has been fired.
-The AUG A3s feature a bolt release button; prior to this development, all AUGs and the USR required the user to rack the charging handle to disengage the bolt hold-open after inserting a fresh magazine.
+The AUG A3s feature a bolt release button; before this development, all AUGs and the USR required the user to rack the charging handle to disengage the bolt hold-open after inserting a fresh magazine.
 Older versions of the AUG can be upgraded to use the newer A3 stock and hammer pack.

 The AUG's stock is made from fibreglass-reinforced polyamide 66.
 At the forward end is the pistol grip with an enlarged forward trigger guard completely enclosing the firing hand that allows the rifle to be operated with winter gloves.
-The trigger is hung permanently on the pistol grip, together with its two operating rods which run in guides past the magazine housing.
+The trigger is hung permanently on the pistol grip, together with its two operating rods, which run in guides past the magazine housing.
 Behind that is the locking catch for the stock group.
 Pressing this to the right will separate the receiver and stock.
 The magazine catch is behind the housing, on the underside of the stock.
 Above the housing are the two ejector openings, one of which is always covered by a removable strip of plastic.
-The rear of the stock forms the actual shoulder rest which contains the hammer unit and the end of the bolt path.
+The rear of the stock forms the actual shoulder rest, which contains the hammer unit and the end of the bolt path.
 The butt is closed by an endplate which is held in place by the rear sling swivel.
 This swivel is attached to a pin which pushes in across the butt and secures the plate.
 There is a cavity under the buttplate that holds a cleaning kit.